 |1Department of Emergency Medicine, Imam Hossein Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 2Department of Emergency Medicine, Kermanshah University of Medical Sciences, Kermanshah, Iran

-Objectives: Hypofibrinogenemia can worsen the outcome in patients with gastrointestinal bleeding (GIB).
-There are a few national surveys on the issue.
-We conduct this study to evaluate the prevalence of hypofibrinogenemia and its effect on outcome in patients with acute gastrointestinal bleeding.
+Objectives: Hypofibrinogenemia can worsen the outcome of patients with gastrointestinal bleeding (GIB).
+There are a few domestic surveys on the issue.
+We conducted this study to evaluate the prevalence of hypofibrinogenemia and its effect on the outcome of patients with acute GIB.

-Materials and Methods: In this cross-sectional study, all data about patients with acute gastrointestinal bleeding admitted in emergency departments of Shahid Beheshti Medical University hospitals in 2016 were calculated and analyzed using SPSS 21 statistical software and all tests were considered significant on 0.05 level.
+Materials and Methods: In this cross-sectional study, all data about the patients with acute GIB admitted to the emergency departments of hospitals of Shahid Beheshti University of Medical sciences in 2016 were collected and analyzed using SPSS statistical software version 21.0 and all tests were considered significant at P value ≤ 0.05.

-Results: Sixty nine (69%) percent of patients were male and the mean age was 53.38±13.18 years old.
-Mean level of haemoglobin, INR and fibrinogen were 10.68, 1.65 and 250.43 respectively.
-Most cases of hypofibrinogenemia had liver disorders or lower GIB (p< 0.05). fibrinogen level had no significant effect on mortality.
+Results: From the patients under the study, 69% were male and the mean age was 53.38±13.18 years old.
+Mean levels of haemoglobin, international normalized ratio (INR), and fibrinogen were 10.68, 1.65, and 250.43, respectively.
+Moreover, most cases of hypofibrinogenemia had liver disorders or lower GIB (P < 0.05).
+While, fibrinogen level had no significant effect on mortality.

-Conclusions: Afibrinogenemia is mostly correlated with liver diseases and lower GI bleeding and can cause severe morbidity.
+Conclusions: In summary, afibrinogenemia is mostly correlated with liver diseases and lower GIB, and can cause severe morbidity.